cornerstone-consulting/INFIODocs/infio-docs.md

 **Q14: When should I use VPC Endpoints in our environment?**
 A: If your EC2 instance is located in a private subnet without internet access, implementing a VPC endpoint is essential to access necessary AWS services.
 Confirm with your cloud network team whether your EC2 instance already has the required secure connectivity to CloudFormation, S3, Secrets Manager, and KMS services.
 If secure connectivity is in place, deploying additional VPC endpoints may not be necessary.
 Otherwise, you will need to deploy VPC endpoints to ensure the INFIO tool can securely communicate with these services.

+**Q15: Why is AWS DMS Schema Conversion (SC) failing?**
+If AWS DMS SC is failing, it could be due to networking issues.
+One possible reason is that the instance profile is private by default.
+Try setting the instance profile to public temporarily for debugging and troubleshooting from the AWS IAM console.
+Once the networking issue is resolved, revert it back to private for security best practices.
+And other potential issues can be security groups or endpoint of RDS or EC2 IP or password and username or database name.

+**Q16.
+How can I check logs for DMS Schema Conversion failures?**
+AWS DMS Migration Projects are directly linked to CloudWatch Logs, where detailed logs of failures are recorded.
+Check CloudWatch logs to identify the specific reason for failure, such as authentication issues, connectivity problems, or missing configurations.

+**Q17.
+What should I verify if authentication to the database is failing?**
+If authentication against the database is failing, ensure that:
+- The username and password in AWS Secrets Manager are correct.
+- The correct database name is being used (e.g., `master`, `postgres`, etc.).
+- The credentials match those required by the **source and target databases**.

+**Q18: How can subnet configuration impact AWS DMS connectivity?**
+If the DMS instance is unable to connect to the source or target database, check the subnets provided for creating the subnet group.
+The list of subnets provisioned during deployment should match the subnets that can communicate with the target RDS and source EC2 instance**.

+**Q19: How does the DMS instance profile affect connectivity?**
+When an INFIO Assessment EC2 instance is launched, an instance profile is automatically created.
+Ensure that:
+- The instance profile has the necessary IAM permissions to access AWS resources.
+- The subnets where the DMS instance is deployed allow communication with the target RDS and source EC2 instance.
+- The security group rules allow inbound and outbound traffic as required.

+**Q20: Can I rerun a failed migration project, or do I need to delete and recreate it?**
+If a migration project fails, you need to delete the existing migration project from INFIO and then recreate it before running the migration again.
+This ensures a clean setup and avoids potential conflicts from previous failed attempts.

+**Q21: If the Schema Conversion (SC) runs multiple times, what happens to the files in S3?**
+If the SC process runs multiple times, the files in S3 get overwritten with the latest output.
+The existing files are replaced with the newly generated schema conversion results.
+To retain previous versions, consider enabling versioning on the S3 bucket or manually saving copies before rerunning the SC process.

 ---